varung97/addressbook-level4/docs/UserGuide.md

 <a id="redo"></a>
 #### Redoing undone changes: `#redo`
+_Made a mistake correcting a mistake?
+Use redo before you confuse yourself any further._<br>
 Format: `#redo [<number of changes>]`

 > Number of changes is a number specifying how many changes you want to redo.
 If left out, default is 1 change